Briquette: Biomass briquettes

+Although briquetting is an appropriate technology for the production of renewable energy, its widespreadness is limited.
+Especially due to the high initial investments and energy consumption of a high-pressure briquetting press.
+However, manual low-pressure briquetting presses (operating pressure <5 MPa) can represent a relevant alternative, regarding to their ease of use and modest energy consumption for the developing countries.

 A number of companies in India have switched from furnace oil to biomass briquettes to save costs on boiler fuels.
 The use of biomass briquettes is predominant in the southern parts of India, where coal and furnace oil are being replaced by biomass briquettes.
 A number of units in Maharashtra (India) are also using biomass briquettes as boiler fuel.
 Use of biomass briquettes can earn Carbon Credits for reducing emissions in the atmosphere.
 Lanxess India and a few other large companies are supposedly using biomass briquettes for earning Carbon Credits by switching their boiler fuel.
-Biomass briquettes also provide more calorific value/kg and save around 30-40 percent of boiler fuel costs.
+Biomass briquettes also provide more calorific value/kg and save around 30–40 percent of boiler fuel costs.

 A popular biomass briquette emerging in developed countries takes a waste produce such as sawdust, compresses it and then extrudes it to make a reconstituted log that can replace firewood.
 It is a similar process to forming a wood pellet but on a larger scale.
 There are no binders involved in this process.
 The natural lignin in the wood binds the particles of wood together to form a solid.
 Burning a wood briquette is far more efficient than burning firewood.
 Moisture content of a briquette can be as low as 4%, whereas green firewood may be as high as 65%.

 For example, parameters of fuel briquettes made by extrusion from sawdust in Ukraine:

 (MJ = Megajoules.
 3.6 MJ equals 1 kWh.)

 The extrusion production technology of briquettes is the process of extrusion screw wastes (straw, sunflower husks, buckwheat, etc.) or finely shredded wood waste (sawdust) under high pressure when heated from 160 to 350 C. As shown in the table above the quality of such briquets, especially heat content, is much higher comparing with other methods like using piston presses.

 Sawdust briquettes have developed over time with two distinct types: those with holes through the centre, and those that are solid.
 Both types are classified as briquettes but are formed using different techniques.
 A solid briquette is manufactured using a piston press that compresses sandwiched layers of sawdust together.
 Briquettes with a hole are produced with a screw press.
 The hole is from the screw thread passing through the centre, but it also increases the surface area of the log and aids efficient combustion.